top of page

 closing session and networking event

-Join us for one final night of transcribing what is possible with AI for social good at Café Stepping Stone.
+Join us for one final night of transcribing what is possible with AI for social good at Café Stepping Stone Dickson.
 At this closing session and networking event brush elbows with renowned thought leaders and fellow AI changemakers.
-Listen to the keynote speech by Associate Professor Jenny Davis, the Deputy Director of ANU's Humanising Machine Intelligence Program, and Associate Professor Ahmed Imran, the research lead and Founder of the Research Cluster of Digital Inequality and Social Change at UC.
+Listen to a panel discussion with Associate Professor Jenny Davis, the Deputy Director of ANU's Humanising Machine Intelligence Program, and Associate Professor Ahmed Imran, the research lead and Founder of the Research Cluster of Digital Inequality and Social Change at UC.
 And delight your taste buds with unique dishes from talented, culturally diverse women.

 Thank you to our partners